yahiakala/routing/docs/caching/index.md

 `deps`

 : The dependencies to invalidate.
-These are the same dependencies that are returned by the `loader_deps` method.
+These are the same dependencies that are returned by the `cache_deps` method.

 `exact`